c0dejump/HExHTTP/README.md

 ![example poisoner](./static/docs/_media/example_02.png)

 ### TOOL TIPS
-- If the base URL responds with a 403, try removing the comments in hexhttp.py (line 220) and restarting.
+- If the base URL responds with a 403, try removing the comments in hexhttp.py (search DECOMMENTHIS) and restarting.

 ## Features